-- The author recommend also to carry a Preliminary Economic Assessment (PEA).
-The PEA should target an open pit scenario with the mineralized material shipped to the Bachelor mill.
+- The author recommends also to carry mineral resource update after drilling to enable preparation of a Prefeasibility Study.
+The PFS should target an open pit scenario with the mineralized material shipped to the Bachelor mill.

 2. Introduction

 2.1.
 Terms of Reference - Scope of Work